sir-dunxalot/ember-tooltips/README.md

 ### Customizing the Mixin

-By default the `ember-tooltips` mixin is added to all views and components.
+By default the `ember-tooltips` mixin is added to all components.
 This mixin contains the helper methods to render tooltips.

 You can customize where the mixin is automatically added by overriding the `addTo` option in your `config/environment.js` file: